-Therefore, in this case study, a hysteresis model accounting for minor loops of the direct current bias magnetism and the lamination analysis function accounting for eddy current distribution in the lamination direction are run simultaneously to evaluate iron loss due to high carrier harmonic components in the IPM motor.
+In this example, a hysteresis model accounting for minor loops of the direct current bias magnetism and the lamination analysis function accounting for eddy current distribution in the lamination direction are run simultaneously to evaluate iron loss due to high carrier harmonic components in the IPM motor.

 Joule Loss / Hysteresis Loss Density Distribution

 It can be confirmed that hysteresis loss is higher in the rotor core surface.
 This is thought to be the effects of the minor loop.
-Also, joule loss density using iron loss properties has obtained higher density than in the lamination analysis.
-This may be because extrapolated iron loss properties were used in the calculation of loss density of high frequencies.
+Furthermore, as with the results shown in Fig. 1, the Joule loss density is higher in the lamination analysis than the iron loss density.